 Procedures regarding tow services are governed by the current City Vehicle Impound Agreement and existing Departmental impound policies.

 Where possible and practical, officers will request a tow company preferred by the person needing tow service.
-Upon the person's request for a preferred tow, officers will notify Police Records of such request.
+Upon the person's request for a preferred tow, officers will notify NORCOM of such request.
 If a vehicle is a traffic hazard the preferred tow service must be able to respond within 30 minutes.
 If unable to comply within 30 minutes the request will be denied.

 No Department employee will promote or solicit business for any tow service or company.